Steve Lieberman: DiKtatoR 17

 as well as a four-part documentary of his life called "A Punk Life: The Gangsta Rabbi Story".
-The video was released in 4 weekly segments starting on Lieberman's 53rd birthday 21 June 2011.
+The video was released in 4 weekly segments starting on Lieberman's 53rd birthday June 21, 2011.

 On July 12, 2011, the night after the last installment, "The Gangsta Rabbi's Studio" was released.
 JDub artists received a personal email from the Chief Operating Officer stating that after the label's nine-year existence, JDub Records was forced to close down citing financial reasons alone.
 The news went public the next day.

 When interviewed by PunkTorah, Lieberman was asked about his plans following JDub's closing.
 Lieberman quipped, "I released the first sixteen [albums] on my own and will do the same for numbers nineteen through one hundred plus.
 As for a new label, I’ll be 104 when that happens..."

 Jewish Engineer 18

-Following the formula of DiKtatoR 17, Steve Lieberman produced and physically released his 18th CD Jewish Engineer 18 (a reference to the accounting profession) on 6 July 2010.
+Following the formula of DiKtatoR 17, Steve Lieberman produced and physically released his 18th CD Jewish Engineer 18 (a reference to the accounting profession) on July 6, 2010.
 When presenting the 20-song CD to JDub for digital release, he was told the release must wait because DiKtatoR was released less than three months before.

-The song "I'm Not A White Boy" hit #1 on SoundClick.com alternative chart in July 2010, and received an International Association of Independent Recording Artists IAIRA International Top 10 Award.
+The song "I'm Not A White Boy" hit No. 1 on SoundClick.com alternative chart in July 2010, and received an International Association of Independent Recording Artists IAIRA International Top 10 Award.

-At this time, a stay in the hospital revealed that Lieberman was suffering from a rare chronic bone marrow cancer called polycythemia vera, which progressed to the accelerated stage in the fall of 2011 and then to myelofibrosis leukemia, a condition where the bone marrow transforms to fiber and slowly stops producing blood cells.

-2011-2012 My Magic Last Days
+2011–2012 My Magic Last Days

 The Rabbi Is Dead

 Presenting his most commercial effort to JDub Records in March 2011 and the first where Lieberman plays the 6-string guitar, he was advised to trim down the 22-song CD to 12 or 13 tracks which he did.
-He released the 13 track CD independently on 19 July 2011 because of the demise of JDub Records.
+He released the 13 track CD independently on July 19, 2011, because of the demise of JDub Records.

 My Last Rock Show

 After the release of The Rabbi Is Dead, Lieberman was diagnosed with myeloproliferative bone marrow cancer and knew he would soon be unable to perform on stage or in the studio.
-He put together a final tour which was documented in his 20th CD My Last Rock Show, released 7 February 2012.
+He put together a final tour which was documented in his 20th CD My Last Rock Show, released February 7, 2012.
 Although poorly produced from cassette masters,My Last Rock Show included tracks of Lieberman as he was backed by a full punk band and a performance of The Dreidel Song at a government-sponsored Hanukkah show.